lahammond/RESPAN/README.md

 # SpinePipe
 An efficient and accessible spine analysis pipeline leveraging the latest advancements in U-Net segmentation and GPU processing.
-To enable ease of use, this pipeline is made available as python code and as a standalone installation for Windows (requires an NVIDIA GPU)
+To enable ease of use, this pipeline is made available as python code and as a standalone installation for Windows (requires an NVIDIA GPU).

 Developed in collaboration with the Polleux Lab (Zuckerman Institute, Columbia University).